Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Introduction

 Our major contributions are as follows:

 \squishlist

 \item \textbf{A Systematic Survey of Retrieval Paradigms}.
-We present the first systematic survey that comparatively analyzes four major retrieval paradigms (full-text, sparse, dense, and tensor) from a database perspective.
-We analyze their historical evolution, technical underpinnings, and respective trade-offs, establishing a clear foundation for the necessity of advanced hybrid search.
+We present the first systematic survey comparatively analyzing four major retrieval paradigms.
+We analyze their historical evolution, technical underpinnings, and respective trade-offs, establishing the foundation for advanced hybrid search.

 \item \textbf{A Novel Open-Source Evaluation Framework}.
-We design, build, and open-source a modular framework for evaluating advanced hybrid search, informed by our work on the \texttt{Infinity}\textsuperscript{\ref{repolink}} database.
-It is the first publicly available tool that supports the flexible combination and benchmarking of all four major retrieval paradigms, along with multiple re-ranking strategies.
+We design, build, and open-source a modular framework for evaluating advanced hybrid search.
+It is the first publicly available tool supporting the flexible combination and evaluation of all four major retrieval paradigms and multiple re-ranking strategies.

-\item \textbf{A Comprehensive Benchmark and Data-Driven Analysis}.
-Using our framework, we conduct a rigorous benchmark of various retrieval combinations and re-ranking strategies across 11 real-world datasets.
-Our analysis produces a quantitative evaluation of accuracy, efficiency, and operational overhead, offering concrete, evidence-based guidelines for practitioners.
+\item \textbf{A Comprehensive Evaluation and Data-Driven Analysis}.
+Using our framework, we conduct a rigorous evaluation of retrieval combinations and re-ranking strategies across 11 established real-world datasets.
+Our analysis quantifies the trade-offs in accuracy, efficiency, and operational overhead, offering concrete, evidence-based guidelines for practitioners.

 \item \textbf{Identification of Key Challenges and Future Directions}.
-Based on our empirical findings, we provide a set of novel observations to guide scenario-specific architectural choices and articulate current key challenges and promising research directions for future work in hybrid search.
+Based on our empirical findings, we provide observations to guide scenario-specific architectural choices and articulate key challenges and promising research directions for hybrid search.

 \squishend